Hitting the Target

 Try getting the client to envision what he or she would like the future to look like if the problem didn’t exist.
 Together, you are owning the end results.
 It is tempting to leave out visioning but it is important to frame what the end result will look like in the client’s eyes.

 Identify the first steps towards getting to that position includes,of course, your solutions.
 Establish your credibility with relevant case studies and testimonials.
 It is important to choose those that match your prospect’s problems.

-During the presentation the focus is on the client not you.
+During the presentation, the focus is on the client rather than you.
 He or she is the one subject that keeps their attention high.
 They are just not that interested in you.
 Who cares if you do have the biggest whitest van in Dorset?

 Warning – be prepared to close!
 When you focus on solving the client’s problem, the close can arrive at any point in the course of this presentation.
 Be prepared!
 You might have to cut short to sign the deal.
 At whatever point, always end the presentation with what you have discussed and agreed.

 PS Click here if you’d like to know how to make a mini bow and arrow